geoserver/geoserver/doc/en/developer/source/cite-test-guide/index.rst

 Requirements:
 - GeoServer
 - teamengine
-- Posgresql
+- PostgreSQL
 - PostGIS

 #.
 Prepare the environment:

-   - login to postgresql and create a user named "cite".
+   - login to PostgreSQL and create a user named "cite".

    .. code:: sql